dorjeduck/pure-jax-mnist/README.md

 ### Performance Comparison

 - **MLP**: The MLP model is faster to train but generally results in lower accuracy compared to the CNN.
-- **CNN**: While the CNN model takes approximately 15 times longer to train due to the complexity of convolutional operations, it achieves higher test accuracy.
+- **CNN**: While the CNN model takes significantly longer to train due to the complexity of convolutional operations, it achieves higher test accuracy.

-## See Also
+## Recommended Libraries

+While this project is implemented from scratch for the sake of learning, one of the strengths of JAX lies in its interoperability with other libraries.
+For those looking to explore more advanced options in JAX, here are a couple of libraries worth checking out:

+- [Optax](https://github.com/google-deepmind/optax): A powerful and flexible library for optimization in JAX, providing a suite of optimizers that work seamlessly with JAX to help you efficiently train your models.

-If you're looking for an excellent library for building neural networks in JAX, I highly recommend checking out [Equinox](https://github.com/patrick-kidger/equinox).
-It’s a powerful and flexible library with `PyTrees` at the center of its design.
+- [Equinox](https://github.com/patrick-kidger/equinox): A great choice for building neural networks in JAX, with `PyTrees` at the center of its design, making it easier to scale and extend your models.

 ## License